 A Note of Thanks

 Thank you to the many members of ELATE and NCTE who responded to the survey about methods classes and contributed syllabi as part of the data collection process for the nationwide study of the English language arts methods classes.
 The book, Secondary English Teacher Education in the United States (2018, Bloomsbury), has been published and was awarded the 2018 Richard A. Meade Award.
 The ELATE Commission on English Methods Teaching and Learning helped make this book possible!

 -Donna Pasternak, Samantha Caughlan, Heidi Hallman, Laura Renzi, and Leslie Rush

-We seek to bring attention to the professional development of writing teachers at elementary, middle, secondary, and college levels, with particular emphasis on bringing together writing teacher educators from the English education community with those from college composition.
+We seek to bring attention to the education and professional development of writing teachers at elementary, middle, secondary, and college levels, while bringing together writing teacher educators from the English education and college composition communities.
 Specifically, we will

-- work towards establishing stronger connections between ELATE and CCCC in terms of the common work of teacher development
+- work towards establishing stronger connections between ELATE and CCCC in terms of the common work of writing teacher development.

-- raise the profile of writing teacher education throughout NCTE
+- raise the profile of P-20 writing teacher education throughout NCTE and other teacher education professional organizations.

 - Sponsoring the Teachers, Profs, Parents: Writers Who Care blog.
 We encourage all NCTE members to read and share the blog via social media and email to colleagues.
 Many readers use selected blog entries in their classes.
 The Writers Who Care blog is now peer-reviewed and readership is strong.
 We continue to solicit writers for the blog.
 Information on submissions can be found at Write for the Blog.